Luc-Mcgrady/Anki-Search-Stats-Extended/readme.md

 Like the new anki stats screen?
 Want more?
 This is the addon for you.

+## Config

+- loadDelayMs: The number of ms to delay before adding the search stats, Increasing this can help if the search stats appear above the regular stats (Though even with 0 this doesnt tend to happen)
+- burdenNotLoad: If true, replaces the word "Load" with "Burden" in many places to be consistant with supermemo https://supermemo.guru/wiki/Burden

 ## The Graphs

 ### Future due types